 The whole nature of how electrical equipment is used in homes and at work has evolved; with everyday activities relying on electronic equipment.

-Products such as computers, printers, flat screen televisions, industrial control equipment such as PLC’s, alarms, microwaves and washing machines are common place.
+Products such as computers, printers, televisions, industrial control equipment such as PLC’s, alarms, microwaves and washing machines are common place.
 These can all be vulnerable to transient overvoltages, which can significantly reduce the equipment’s lifespan through degradation and damage.

 A transient overvoltage or surge is a short duration increase in voltage measured between two or more conductors.
 In short this means anything from microseconds (millionths of a second) to a few milliseconds (thousandths of a second) in duration.